doctrine/orm/docs/en/tutorials/extra-lazy-associations.rst

 .. warning::

-   Using ``removeElement`` will directly issue DELETE queries to the database.
+   ``removeElement`` directly issued DELETE queries to the database from version 2.4.0 to 2.7.0.
 This circumvents the flush operation and might run outside a transactional boundary if you don't create one yourself.
+We consider this a critical bug in the assumptio of how the ORM works and reverted ``removeElement`` EXTRA_LAZY behavior in 2.7.1.

 Enabling Extra-Lazy Associations